 There are three different ways you could do this.
-If your company has a website, you could write for them.
-However, you will most likely be required to speak only the company line, or write only on editor-assigned subjects.
+If your company has a website, you could write to them.
+However, you will most likely be required to speak only the company line or write only on editor-assigned subjects.

 2. Communication and Leadership Skills